 For models with 60/40 second row seating, the top tether anchors are at the bottom rear of the seat cushion for each seating position in the second row.
-Be sure to use a top tether anchor directly behind the seating position where the child restraint will be placed.
+Be sure to use an anchor on the same side of the vehicle as the seating position where the child restraint will be placed.